Jesus heals manager’s grief over parental pressures

 My current boyfriend holds very similar traits to my father.
 Both have good intentions but are often critical about my looks, behaviour and lifestyle.
 His constant criticism had chipped away at my self-esteem to the point where I felt that no man could ever accept me for who I am.

-Desperate to experience God’s closeness, I committed myself to go through a spiritual cleansing prayer.
+Desperate to experience God’s closeness, I committed myself to go through a spiritual renewal prayer.
 Although I was initially hesitant to fast as part of the preparation, my desire to seek Father God and His healing overcame my pangs of hunger and fleshly desires.

 In my fast, God revealed to me that my constant grieving of the past was preventing me from living the full life He has for me.